-Incorrectly sized and fit skate boots can cause foot discomfort, affect skater performance, cause premature skate breakdown and also lead to injury.
-Optimize your comfort and performance on and off the ice by following this list of Dos to make sure your Riedells are a perfect fit.
+Incorrectly sized and fit ice skate boots can cause foot discomfort, affect skater performance, cause premature skate breakdown and lead to injury.
+Optimize your comfort and performance on and off the ice by following this list of skate fitting ‘Dos’ to make sure your Riedell Skates are a perfect fit.

 One of the most common mistakes skaters make is to assume your skate size will be the same as your street shoe size.
-Just like quality shoes, each brand of skates has different sizing unique to the manufacturer.
-See Riedell’s sizing chart now or visit your local Authorized Riedell Skate Dealer.
+Like quality shoes, each brand of skates has different sizing unique to the manufacturer.
+See Riedell’s sizing chart or visit your local Authorized Riedell Skate Dealer.

-Skates that are sized too large with the hope of the skater being able to grow into them is a mistake.
-Skates that are too big will not fit or support the foot properly and can cause discomfort, breakdown and possibly lead to injury.
+Skates sized too large with the hope of the skater being able to grow into them is a mistake.
+Skates that are big don’t fit or support the foot properly and can cause discomfort, breakdown and could lead to injury.

 The end of your toes should lightly brush the end of the boot.
 You do not want to be able to slide your toes side to side in the skate.
-If your toes slide sideways in the skate, this is a good indication that the boot is too wide and a narrower width may be needed.
+If your toes slide sideways in the skate, this is a good indication that the boot is too wide and a narrower width is needed.
 Another way to determine if the skate is the incorrect width: look at the boot when laced up with firm lace tension.
-If the lacing width is too close together, the boot is too wide for your foot.
-If the lacing width is too far apart, the width is too narrow.
+The lacing width should not be too close together, if it is the boot is too wide for your foot.
+Also, if the lacing width is too far apart, the width is too narrow.
 You can check your width against Riedell’s width chart or visit your local Authorized Riedell Skate Dealer.

-If there is one thing almost every figure skater can relate to, it’s the period right after you purchase a new pair of boots—the “break-in period!”
-Every pair of Riedell boots is manufactured with the finest materials and components that allow the skate to conform and shape to the exact form of your foot.
-And remember, as you continue to skate, the more quickly your boots will continue to mold to meet your foot’s unique shape.
-To get the most out of your boots, have them sized, prepared and heat molded by a trained Authorized Riedell Dealer for minimum break-in.
-This 10-step process ensures maximum heat activation of boots for effective skate fitting.
+Every pair of Riedell boots is made with the finest materials and components.
+These components allow the skate to mold and shape to the exact form of your foot.
+Once a skate has formed to your foot the “break-in” period is complete.
+The length of this “break-in” period will vary from skater to skater but, the more you skate, the more quickly your boots will mold to meet your foot’s unique shape.
+To ease the “break-in” period and maximize comfort we recommend, have your skates fit, sized, prepared and heat molded by a trained Authorized Riedell Dealer.